KONGARIC/java-assignments-2/README.md

 # java-assignments-2

-Please go to 'src' foulder and then
+Please go to 'src' foulder and then 'java' foulder